Stateless Network Functions

 Decentralized workloads, the decline of on-premise and the increase in multi-cloud deployments has created one of the biggest connectivity challenges for data centers.
 A key finding is those colocation providers which have traditionally served as space, power, and physical network connectivity resources, should not become the hub for all traffic as workload decentralizes.

 The problem is these colocation providers have not focused on connectivity that requires multi-tenancy and routing and they usually just have physical cloud connects, this has introduced growing management and operational challenges which will only increase in large scale deployments.
+However, some colocation businesses, similar to M247 – Colocation, are able to provide these services effectively.
+It is important that if you require colocation services, you find someone that is able to cater for all of your needs and can effectively support you.

 The cloud connect is where you need to connect multiple enterprises, where these enterprises need to connect to multiple cloud providers.
 All of these tenants need BGP routing, firewall functions, and NAT but to do this on a larger scale with a solution that couples the state cannot scale and be reliable.